A decade of Conservation Volunteers successes and beyond

 Looking to the future

-There is plenty of impact to be made in this next decade, which has been declared the Decade of Ecological Restoration by the United Nations.
+There is plenty of impact to be made in this next decade, which has been declared the Decade on Ecosystem Restoration by the United Nations.
 Conservation is becoming ever more important, and the role of volunteers will continue to grow.
-In light of the current situation around the coronavirus (COVID-19) outbreak, and in an abundance of caution, the Nature Conservancy of Canada is postponing all Conservation Volunteers events until further notice.
 We look forward to seeing you out in the field again as soon as we can.

 We would like to thank Canada Life for helping Canadians connect to nature and lend a hand to protect our country’s species and natural habitats.
 The company has been a sponsor of NCC’s Conservation Volunteers program since 2012, during which it has helped double the size of the program from 1,500 to 3,000 volunteers per year.